RodriguezCamilo/firebase-chat/README.md

-This is a litle project of a chat made with react and firebase https://firechat-elmasterkam.netlify.app/ that is the link for testing
+This is a Chat made with React.js and Firebase, using google to log in.